kagg-design/kagg-pagespeed-optimization/readme.txt

 Donate link: https://kagg.eu/en/
 Tags: PageSpeed, PageSpeed Optimization
 Requires at least: 4.4
-Tested up to: 5.8
+Tested up to: 6.3
-Stable tag: 1.4.0
+Stable tag: 1.5.0
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-PageSpeed Optimization plugin optimizes external scripts by storing them locally: Google analytics, Google map, Yandex metrika.

-This is the fork of CAOS (Complete Analytics Optimization Suite) by Daan van den Bergh https://ru.wordpress.org/plugins/host-analyticsjs-local/.
+PageSpeed Optimization plugin performs optimization of external scripts and styles by moving them to the footer, blocking, or delaying.
+Links and fonts can be preloaded to minimize loading time.
+Analytics scripts can be stored locally to leverage browser caching.

+The above-mentioned measures provide a significant increase in Google Pagespeed Insights score.

 == Description ==

+PageSpeed Optimization plugin performs optimization of external scripts and styles by moving them to the footer, blocking, or delaying.
+Loading of delayed scripts or styles begins after the first user interaction - scroll, clock, or mouse enter.
+Links and fonts can be preloaded to minimize loading time.

+During moving, blocking, or delaying, the plugin performs exact calculations of all scripts and styles dependencies across the whole dependency tree.
+So, any script or style whose position has to be modified will be moved with all dependencies in the proper order.
+This functionality is unique and does not exist in most top-level caching plugins.

-After activation of the plugin, scripts for above mentioned services will be cached on a local server.
-They are updated hourly.
+Analytics scripts can be stored locally: Google AdSense, Google Analytics, Google Maps, Google Tag Manager, and Yandex Metrika.
+Scripts for the above-mentioned services will be cached on the local server and updated twice daily.

-Whenever you run an analysis of your website on Google Pagespeed Insights, Pingdom or GTMetrix, it’ll tell you to leverage browser cache when you’re using Google Analytics.
-Because Google has set the cache expiry time to 2 hours.
-This plugin will get you a higher score on Pagespeed and Pingdom and make your website load faster, because the user’s browser doesn’t have to make a roundtrip to download the file from Google’s external server.
+Google Pagespeed Insights (PSI) requires leveraging browser cache when using analytics scripts because they only have a 2-hour cache expiry time.
+When scripts are stored locally, their cache expiry time is increased, raising the PSI score.

+PageSpeed Optimization plugin will get you a higher score on Google Pagespeed Insights and make your website load faster.
+The most impact can usually be achieved by delaying scripts.

 == Installation ==

-= Minimum Requirements =

-* PHP version 5.6 or greater (PHP 8.0 or greater is recommended)
-* MySQL version 5.0 or greater (MySQL 5.6 or greater is recommended)

-= Automatic installation =

-Automatic installation is the easiest option as WordPress handles the file transfers itself and you don’t need to leave your web browser.
-To do an automatic install of PageSpeed Optimization plugin, log in to your WordPress dashboard, navigate to the Plugins menu and click Add New.

-In the search field type “PageSpeed Optimization” and click Search Plugins.
-Once you’ve found our plugin you can view details about it such as the point release, rating and description.
-Most importantly of course, you can install it by simply clicking “Install Now”.

-= Manual installation =

-The manual installation method involves downloading our plugin and uploading it to your webserver via your favourite FTP application.
-The WordPress codex contains [instructions on how to do this here](https://codex.wordpress.org/Managing_Plugins#Manual_Plugin_Installation).

-= Updating =

-Automatic updates should work like a charm; as always though, ensure you backup your site just in case.
+1. Install Pagespeed Optimization either via the WordPress.org plugin repository (best) or by uploading the files to your server. ([Upload instructions](https://www.wpbeginner.com/beginners-guide/step-by-step-guide-to-install-a-wordpress-plugin-for-beginners/))
+2. Activate the Pagespeed Optimization plugin on the 'Plugins' admin page
+3. Use the plugin settings page to move, delay, or block scripts and styles

 == Frequently Asked Questions ==

 = Where can I get support or talk to other users? =

-If you get stuck, you can ask for help in the [PageSpeed Optimization Plugin Forum](https://wordpress.org/support/plugin/tomita-parser).
+If you get stuck, you can ask for help in the [PageSpeed Optimization Plugin Forum](https://wordpress.org/support/plugin/kagg-pagespeed-optimization).

 == Screenshots ==